Take Me There: 🍝 🍝 🍝 🍝 🍝 🍝 🍝 🍝 🍝 🍝 10/10

 Even the menu looks gorge

 Served on monogramed Gucci plates, there’ll be everything from parmigiano reggiano tortellini and mushroom risotto, over to pork belly buns, Peruvian tostadas, and scampi.
-To end your meal, there’s a fabulous cappuccino, which comes with a side of monogramed sugar cubes.
+To end your meal and ease into the food coma, there’s a fabulous cappuccino, which comes with a side of monogramed sugar cubes.
+Because of course.
 Chef Massimo describes, “Travelling the world, our kitchen interacts with everything we see, hear and taste.”

 How very Gucci.

-Yet whilst all the dishes look straight up runway-ready, the Gucci restaurant has made it a point to have no dish costing more than €30 – a very fair rule considering regular fine dining prices (and Gucci prices) in Italy.
-It also allows those who are more H&M than Haute Couture to enjoy the Gucci lifestyle, even just for one meal. #Winning.
+Yet whilst all the dishes look straight up runway-ready, the Gucci restaurant has made it a point to price all their menu items below a €30 price tag – a very fair rule considering regular fine dining prices (and Gucci prices) in Italy.
+It also allows those who are more H&M than Haute Couture to enjoy the Gucci lifestyle, even just for one meal. #WinWin

 Those colours tho

-For a post-meal stroll, the adjoining exhibitions include a cinema room as well as a specialty boutique, where guests can pick up limited edition pieces and shop away the food coma.
-There’s also a ‘Guccification’ room, which allows guests to explore the evolution of the Gucci logo and motif, as well as the development and influences behind the brand’s designs.
+For a post-meal stroll diners are invited to explore the adjoining exhibitions, which include a cinema room as well as a specialty boutique, where many limited edition items will be available for purchase.
+There’s also a ‘Guccification’ room, where guests can explore the evolution of the Gucci logo and motif, as well as the development and influences behind the brand’s designs.